kherud/java-llama.cpp/README.md

 Per default, logs are written to stdout.
 This can be intercepted via the static method `LlamaModel.setLogger(LogFormat, BiConsumer<LogLevel, String>)`.
 There is text- and JSON-based logging.
 The default is JSON.
+Note, that text-based logging will include additional output of the GGML backend, while JSON-based logging only provides request logs (while still writing GGML messages to stdout).
 To only change the log format while still writing to stdout, `null` can be passed for the callback.
 Logging can be disabled by passing an empty callback.